rikluost/sdr_ofdm_dataset_v1/README.md

 ## Measurement Setup

-Measurements were conducted using an SDR system operating at a center frequency of 435 MHz.
+Measurements were conducted using an SDR system.
 Data acquisition involved a stationary transmitter antenna and a mobile receiver antenna moving indoors and outdoors in non-line-of-sight environments.

-Hardware: SDR radio, antennas separated by coaxial cables Center frequency: 435 MHz
+- Hardware: SDR radio, antennas separated by coaxial cables
+- Center frequency: 435 MHz
-Channel: Real-world indoor fading, measured under practical conditions OFDM parameters: FFT size 128, 102 active subcarriers, 16-QAM modulation, cyclic prefix 6 samples.
+- Channel: Real-world indoor fading, measured under practical conditions
+- OFDM parameters: FFT size 128, 102 active subcarriers, 16-QAM modulation, cyclic prefix 6 samples.

 The OFDM parameters were chosen based on licensing constraints, computational feasibility, and transmit power limitations.
 The dataset consists of approximately 1000 TTIs, each capturing realistic channel variations, and took around 5 minutes to generate and process using SDR equipment and data processing pipelines.